We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 2. (Re)read User Agreement (especially section 8) — activity-related bans and Professional Community Policy — content-related bans.
 It is easy to read and not dramatically large.
 With the rules in mind, you will be able to avoid suspicious behavior during the first weeks after recovery and beyond.
 Because if it's the case, you might find your account restricted indefinitely.

-4. Take a break from using automation tools — at least one week.
 Some tools provide safe options, such as GetProspect scan-mode, so prospects’ information is saved without visiting the profile.
 With such tools, after 1 week, once you recover a LinkedIn account, you can start using it in safe mode for 2-3 months.
 Then gradually move to the regular mode.

 Read the automation software reviews.
 You may uncover it is completely unreliable.